dustinscarberry/utubevideogallery/README.md

 ### Gallery Options

-- align - Set the alignment of your gallery [left, center, right] (default: align="left")
+- align - Removed in version 2.0
 - videocount - Set the max number of videos displayed (default: n/a)
 - albumcount - Set the max number of albums displayed (default: n/a)